SubhashiniArun/VideoStreaming-ReactAPP/README.md

 To run the code:
 1. Download/clone the code
 2. Do npm install
-3. Run the code using npm start
+3. Run the code using `npm start`
 4. Running the code should open the application on http://localhost:3000
+5. To test the player, run the code using `npm test`.
+Snapshot of the player performance will be available under 'src/coverage/index.html'

 ## Available Scripts